MALASEL/linux_tweet_app/README.md

 # Linux Tweet App

-This is very simple NGINX website that allows a user to send a tweet.
+This is a simple NGINX website that allows a user to send a tweet.

-It's mostly used as a sample application for Docker 101 workshops.

 To use it:

-Build it:
+1) Build it using the below command :
 `docker build -t linux_tweet_app .`

-Run it:
+2) Run it using the below command:
-`docker container run --detach -p 80:80 linux_tweet_app`
+`docker container run --detach -p 8081:80 linux_tweet_app` or
+`docker run -d -p 8081:80 dee24109faea`
+where dee24109faea is the container-image.